 Often a lead-in cruise price can seem low but it is wise to check what is and isn’t included.
 Auto-gratuities can be around £10 per person per day so on a fortnight’s cruise for two that’s £280.

 This is just an example of how costs rack up – some auto-gratuities are lower and some are higher, so when booking a cruise it is always important to check before you sign up about arrangements for gratuities.

-Set sail on a wonderful mini cruise and experience the cafes and canals of Amsterdam Find out more here.
+Set sail on a wonderful cruise through the Belgian and Dutch waterways.
+Find out more here

 What are automatic gratuities?